ardalis/ardalis-com-gatsby/src/pages/blog/what-are-abstractions-in-software-development.md

 > "Genuine abstractions are *discovered*, not *invented*.
 The discovery, by definition, takes place post factum, when the abstraction already exists but is not clearly defined in the code."

 Now I think we're back to the original definition ob abstraction, which is a discovery and modeling process used to identify the important parts of an idea or process in order to build a useful model.
-VK is saying that, frequently developers will jump to creating abstractions too quickly, rather than waiting to see how their model develops and then identifying the useful abstractions within it.
-I agree with this 100%.
+VK is saying that frequently developers will jump to creating abstractions too quickly, rather than waiting to see how their model develops and then identifying the useful abstractions within it.
+It's a kind of premature optimization. **I agree with this 100%.**

 But none of that says anything about whether interfaces are abstractions, or even good abstractions, based on their quantity of implementations.